jhogan/core/README.md

 were somehow deemed desireable, that MySQL seems like an excellent choice for the framework's needs.

-The RDBMS is also expected to take care of it's on scalability and backup needs as well as provide network transparency.
+The RDBMS is also expected to take care of its on scalability and backup needs as well as provide network transparency.
 However, a database bot <!--TODO reference the bot section--> will be written to tend the administration of these functions.